millbj92/event-driven-go/README.md

 You should see the message 'Hi' printed to your console.

-In [./internal/rabbitmq/rabbitmq.go](internal/rabbitmq/rabbitmq.go) you can see that we are starting as both a publisher and a subscriber to the same queue.
+In the [rabbitmq.go](https://github.com/millbj92/go-rabbitmq/blob/a137c4971781b6b5c64b616a85a062ff490e9c5b/internal/rabbitmq/rabbitmq.go#L50-L88) file you can see that we are starting as both a publisher and a subscriber to the same queue.

 If you'd like to publish a message to the queue to watch it be consumed, run `docker ps` to grab your docker container name and then run the following: